-These installation packages have the right components that are pre-assembled in the right manner they are pre-tested, pre-engineered and the will save you many hours of site work.
+These installation packages have the right components that are pre-assembled in the right manner.
+They are pre-tested, pre-engineered and they will save you many hours of site work.
 Often, the shipping crate will serve double duty as an attractive mounting board.
 Click for Pricing.

 The slab distribution manifold is the place where the main pipe from the heating unit branches off into two or more circuits.
-It is not practical or desireable to run just one long circuit because the warm waterwill lose its heat before the end of the run.
+It is not practical or desirable to run just one long circuit because the warm water will lose its heat before the end of the run.
 Any remaining tubing in a circuit beyond the point the water has lost it’s heat will be a waste of materials that transfers no additional heat.